 Can I Freeze Spice Cake?

-Yes you can!
-To freeze your spice cake roll, wrap your cooled and filled the cake in plastic wrap, then cover in foil.
+Yes, you can!
+To freeze your spice cake roll, wrap your cooled and fill the cake in plastic wrap, then cover in foil.
 The cake can be frozen for up to 2 months.

 To thaw the cake, allow the cake to come to thaw in the fridge before serving.